ERGO-Code/HiGHS/highs/lp_data/UserScale.md

 bounds and costs, extreme scaling up can make increase the magnitude of bounds and costs beyond the value at which HiGHS considers them to be infinite.
 This (arguably) changes the model fundamentally.
-Hence, in the typical cases of user scaling, an initial pass is made to determine whether it generates infinite bounds and costs, returning an error if this occurs.
+Hence, whenever user scaling is applied, an initial pass is made to determine whether it generates infinite bounds or costs or large matrix values, returning an error if this occurs.
+If they only create small matrix values, then a warning is issued.

 ### `Highs::passModel`

+When a model is passed to HiGHS, if `user_bound_scale` or `user_cost_scale` are nonzero then their use is considered.
+If they create no infinte bounds or costs, or large matrix values, then the user scaling is applied, otherwise an error is returned.
+If they only create small matrix values, then the user scaling is applied, and a warning is issued.

 ### `Highs::addColsInterface`